-Apparently this disadvantage does not outweigh the benefits.
-"You can stay at a virtual height of 2,500 meters within twenty minutes."
-The hematocrit, the volume of red blood cells in the blood, according to pa Borlée, increases by one to two units.
-Jonathan and Kevin have a natural hematocrit value of 46, which can therefore go up to 48.
-Actually, an injection with the synthetic hormone epo much easier, but that is a prohibited product and is therefore on the doping list.
+Apparently, this disadvantage does not outweigh the advantages.
+'Within twenty minutes you can be at a virtual altitude of 2,500 metres'.
+The haematocrit, the volume of red blood cells in the blood, increases by one to two units, according to Dad Borlée.
+Jonathan and Kevin have a natural haematocrit value of 46, which can rise to 48.
+Actually, an injection of the synthetic hormone epo is much easier, but it is a banned product and therefore on the doping list.

 'And so we are never concerned with that.
 The effect on the recovery of the body is indisputable after four weeks of sleeping under the tent, "Borlée believes.
 'My sons recover much better from their efforts during the training sessions.
 So you can significantly increase the training size in the winter, because the recovery is much better.

 But how often have the brothers slept in such a tent?
 "Three times four weeks in recent years," it is said.
 'Especially as a preparation for competitions.
 Those four weeks produce the greatest effect.